ADD CONDITION

 Overdosage

 In the event of an overdosage, it is imperative to seek immediate medical assistance.
-If the substance is ingested, healthcare professionals should advise patients or caregivers to contact Poison Control without delay.
+If the substance is ingested, healthcare professionals should be contacted without delay, or the Poison Control Center should be reached for guidance.

 Prompt intervention is crucial to mitigate potential adverse effects associated with overdosage.
-Symptoms may vary depending on the specific substance involved; therefore, a thorough assessment by a medical professional is essential for appropriate management.
+Symptoms may vary depending on the specific substance involved; therefore, a thorough assessment by medical personnel is essential.

 Nonclinical Toxicology

-Do not use this product in individuals who are pregnant, breastfeeding, or intending to become pregnant due to potential teratogenic effects.
-No non-teratogenic effects have been specified in the available data.
-Additionally, there are no details provided regarding nonclinical toxicology or animal pharmacology and toxicology.
+The use of this product is contraindicated in pregnant individuals, those who are breastfeeding, or those intending to become pregnant due to potential teratogenic effects.
+No information regarding non-teratogenic effects is available in the insert.
+Additionally, there is no data provided concerning nonclinical toxicology or animal pharmacology and toxicology.

 Postmarketing Experience